shinyquagsire23/OpenJKDF2/scripts/refactoring/jones3d_sync/PROGRESS.md

 **Phase 3 is effectively complete**: 3a type names, 3b enum constants, 3c member names (247) + enum typedefs (21).
 Remaining project work is Phase 4 (style match).

+## Phase 4 workflow (style match) — established via sithTime pilot
+**Key realization:** J3D and DF2 function BODIES often genuinely differ (DF2 carries added features — MICROSECOND_TIME, MOTS variants, platform tweaks — and different constants).
+Rewriting a body to match J3D would CHANGE FUNCTIONALITY → out of scope.
+So Phase 4's safe backbone is **argument names**, plus *selective* debug-prints/asserts/ named-enum-usage only where behavior is provably unchanged.

+- **Argument names (primary, byte-clean):** adopt J3D's parameter names.
+Param names don't survive to machine code, so a correct batch is **NDS byte-identical** (oracle- verifiable).
+MUST be **function-scoped** — arg names like `deltaMs`/`curMs` are NOT globally unique (reused across many functions), so rename per-function (perl on the specific file, or edit the specific signature+body), never tree-wide.
+- **Debug prints / asserts:** may ADD J3D's (adapted to DF2 macros: stdPlatform_Printf /
+  the DF2 assert).
+These change the binary (new strings/calls) → verify via runtime dedicated-server load, not byte-compare.
+Only add asserts that cannot abort on a path DF2 currently allows (else behavior changes).
+- **De-inlining / enum-usage:** case-by-case; only call helpers that ALREADY exist in DF2 (renamed in phase 1), and only swap a magic number for a named constant when the value is identical.
+Skip when DF2's body diverges.
+- **Gate:** arg-name batch → NDS byte-identical before commit; anything that adds prints/ asserts/codegen → runtime parse clean.
+Build all three platforms.

+Pilot done: `sithTime` (deltaMs→frameTime, curMs→msecTime), byte-identical.
+Remaining: arg-name pass over the other ~90 shared modules (per-module J3D-vs-DF2 signature diff → function-scoped rename → byte-verify).